KU-Eater/.github/profile/README.md

 ---

 ## 🛠️ Tech Stack
-- **Frontend**: React, Tailwind CSS
+- **Frontend**: React Native (built with Expo)
-- **Backend**: Node.js, Express.js
+- **Backend**: Rust (Actix-web framework for API)
-- **Database**: MongoDB
+- **Database**: Google Sheets (used as the primary data store)
-- **Others**: Redux Toolkit, TypeScript
+- **Authentication**: Firebase Authentication
+- **Recommendation System**: Rust-based algorithm for personalization
 ---

 ## 📖 How It Works
-1. Users input their dietary preferences and taste preferences during onboarding.
+1. Users input dietary preferences  during onboarding.
-2. The app learns from the user's interactions and provides personalized meal suggestions.
+2. The app learns from the user's interactions and dietary preferences to provides personalized meal suggestions.
 3. Offers menu filtering and sorting based on user choices.

 ---